 MAKE IT A DECEMBER TO REMEMBER: WHY WINTER WEDDINGS ROCK

 But whatever month you choose, Love Tipis offers a welcoming backdrop.
-Offering the ideal hosting for small or large gatherings, or tipis can house anywhere from 25 guests up to 250 seated on our rustic benches or round tables.
-With the sides down, the interior is as cosy, warm as protects from all weathers; Our tan or off white canvases also provide lots of scope for you to go to town on the decoration, making it is the perfect environment for a beautiful rustic wedding in a winter woodland setting.
+Offering the ideal hosting for small or large gatherings, or tipis can house anywhere from 25 guests up to 250 seated on our rustic hand-crafted benches or round tables.
+With the sides down, the interior is cosy and warm and protects from all weathers; our tan or off white canvases also provide lots of scope for you to go to town on the decoration, making it the perfect environment for a beautiful rustic wedding in a winter woodland setting.

 THINGS TO CONSIDER

 A white and silver colour palette sets an enchanting scene for nuptials with a winter wonderland theme, alternatively, you could embrace the classic holiday scheme with touches of greens or go the whole hog and bring in a beautifully decorated Christmas tree!